jackbloo/tutor-app/README.md

 ### Schedule Page
 - Empty:
     - When empty there will be text and button shown
-- Tomorrow:
+- Earliest:
-    - When there is tomorrow data, it will show and excluded from upcoming
+    - When there is earliest data, it will show and excluded from upcoming
 - Upcoming & Past:
     - Upcoming and past will have the same component but different sections